JasonGarner7/Stats-Python/readme.txt

 - Run the code

+Currently the program will read data from the csv files, process it, create line and bar charts, and save them as images in the same folder as main.py

 !!If you do not have python installed on your machine, !!or have any trouble running the code, please let !!us know and we will figure out another way